 So just by getting this card, you automatically become Gold Elite at all Hilton, Marriott, Starwood and Carlson hotels.
 That’s dozens of banners, from very luxurious hotels to very budget-friendly options.

-Another card to consider, if you prefer not having to pay an annual fee, is the American Express Gold.
-Free the first year, and gives you 25,000 miles free at signup.
+Another card to consider, if you prefer not having to pay a steep annual fee, is the American Express Gold.
+For only $150 it gives you 30,000 miles at signup.

 4. Great perks